Oh My Food Recipes

 Instant pot method:

-• First, wash and soak ¼ cup of dried seaweed (2 g) for a couple minutes.
+• First, wash and soak ¼ cup of dried seaweed (2 g) for a couple of minutes.

 • Then, wash 1 cup of green mung beans (8 oz) and put them into an instant pot.

-• After that, add 5 cups of water into the pressure cooker.
+• After that, add 5 cups of water to the pressure cooker.

-• Add the soaked seaweeds into the instant pot.
+• Add the soaked seaweeds to the instant pot.
 Close the lid and vent.
-Push the manual button and adjust time to 45 minutes at high pressure.
-Then, quick release pressure.
-(Be careful when you do the quick release pressure.)
+Push the manual button and adjust the time to 45 minutes at high pressure.
+Then, quickly release pressure.
+(Be careful when you do the quick-release pressure.)

 • Put ¾ cups of brown sugar.
 (You can add more sugar to your taste.)
 Mix it well.
-It's ready to serve as warm or refrigerated to serve as cold.
+It's ready to serve warm or refrigerated.

 Stove top method:

-• First, wash and soak ¼ cup of dried seaweed (2 g) for a couple minutes.
+• First, wash and soak ¼ cup of dried seaweed (2 g) for a couple of minutes.

 • Then, wash and soak 1 cup of green mung beans (8 oz) for 2-4 hours before cooking.